cryptrz/cryptrz.github.io/_posts/2022-06-18-jwt-attacks.md

     ![4-15.png](/assets/images/2022-07-01-jwt-attacks/4-15.png)

-16. Replace the token with the same one used for the previous request (For simplicity, you can just copy it directly from the previous request and paste it on this new request), and get a response with a code 200
+16. Replace the token with the same one used for the previous reset (For simplicity, you can just copy it directly from the previous reset and paste it on this new reset), and get a response with a code 200

     ![4-16.png](/assets/images/2022-07-01-jwt-attacks/4-16.png)